 Condoleezza Rice is a conservative academic and writer who served as national security adviser and later secretary of state in the George W. Bush administration.
-After leaving the administration, Rice became a senior fellow at Stanford University's Hoover Institution—a hawkish think tank where Rice had been based before Bush was elected.
+Shortly after leaving the administration, Rice became a senior fellow at Stanford University's Hoover Institution, a hawkish think tank where Rice had been based before Bush was elected.
 In November 2013, Rice joined the board of advisers of the Washington Institute for Near East Policy, a spinoff of the American Israel Public Affairs Committee.

 Secretary of State